Atlas-OS/Atlas/docs/building.md

 ```

 Both wrap `tools/build/Build-Playbook.ps1` with the standard `-LocalTest` profile, which
-enables the live log, replaces the prior test archive, removes the version/product
+replaces the prior test archive, removes the version/product verification gates, and does
-verification gates, and does not open Explorer.
+not open Explorer.
 The resulting `Atlas Test.apbx` is written
 inside `playbook/` (i.e. `playbook/Atlas Test.apbx`).

 The wrappers require `pwsh` and return the underlying build exit code, so they are safe to